mattyjr007/drugSearch/README.md

 **Build_model.ipynb**

-This notebook contains the methods use to build a entity model.
+This notebook contains the methods use to build a rule based NER model.

 ### NOTE